jeteve/jeteve-omniorb/README.md

 # Version management

 For now this is manual.

-This would produce
+Don't forget to update `pyproject.toml.m4`

 # Development principles